Microsoft Gets New Street-High Price Target From Citi. Why One Trader Says ‘It's a Staple Within Your Portfolio' - News Break

-Several other research analysts have also recently weighed in on AMD.
-Summit Insights cut shares of Advanced Micro Devices from a buy rating to a hold rating in a report on Wednesday, April 28th.
-Mizuho boosted their price objective on shares of Advanced Micro Devices from $105.00 to $107.00 and gave the company a buy rating in a report on Wednesday, April 28th.
-Susquehanna reissued a buy rating and set a $125.00 price objective on shares of Advanced Micro Devices in a report on Monday, July 26th.
-Benchmark began coverage on shares of Advanced Micro Devices in a report on Friday, May 28th.
-They set a buy rating and a $100.00 price objective for the company.
-Finally, Raymond James boosted their price objective on shares of Advanced Micro Devices from $100.00 to $110.00 and gave the company an outperform rating in a report on Wednesday, April 28th.
-Three analysts have rated the stock with a sell rating, seven have issued a hold rating and twenty have given a buy rating to the company.
-The stock presently has an average rating of Buy and an average price target of $102.81.
+Several other research analysts have also issued reports on the company.
+Wolfe Research started coverage on Microsoft in a report on Thursday, April 22nd.
+They issued an outperform rating and a $290.00 price target on the stock.
+Argus increased their price target on Microsoft from $275.00 to $300.00 and gave the stock a buy rating in a report on Tuesday, April 13th.
+UBS Group reiterated a buy rating and issued a $300.00 price target on shares of Microsoft in a report on Tuesday, June 22nd. increased their price objective on Microsoft from $292.00 to $302.00 and gave the stock a buy rating in a research note on Wednesday, April 21st.
+Finally, Bank of America increased their price objective on Microsoft from $280.00 to $300.00 and gave the stock a buy rating in a research note on Wednesday, April 21st.
+Two equities research analysts have rated the stock with a hold rating, twenty-nine have issued a buy rating and two have issued a strong buy rating to the company.
+Microsoft currently has an average rating of Buy and an average price target of $302.96.

 Comments / 0